landonwest815/landonwest815/README.md

 ### Hi there 👋

-I'm a developer with a passion for creating engaging software. \n Here are some of the projects I've developed at the University of Utah:
+I'm a developer with a passion for creating engaging software.
+Here are some of the projects I've developed at the University of Utah:

 <table>